NiREvil/OF-DL/README.md

 # Disclaimers
 This tool is not associated or involved with Onlyfans in any way.
 I am not responsible for anything that happens to you or your account when using the tool.

-# Donations
-If you would like to donate then here is a link to my ko-fi page https://ko-fi.com/sim0n00ps.
-Donations are not required but are very much appreciated :)